jerahmeel200/100-days-of-coding/Day-25/README.md

 **Q74** - Swapping Variables: Demonstrate how to swap the values of two variables.
 Start with variables `a = 5` and `b = 10`, then swap their values so that `a` becomes `10` and `b` becomes `5`.

+**Q75** - Compound Assignment Operators: Use compound assignment operators to simplify arithmetic operations.
+Start with `x = 4` and perform a series of operations (addition, subtraction, multiplication, division) on `x` using compound operators.